simonecossaro/InstaAI/README.md

 The followers can add a like to the images.

 Furthermore, it is possible to exchange messages with other users via chat.

+What are you waiting for?
+Let's try it!